Robinlovelace/cyclemon/README.md

-The aim of this paper is to demonstrate the relative merits of the ‘origin-destination approach’ implemented in the PCT and the ‘spatial network’ approach implemented in the open source sDNA software.
+The aim of this paper is to demonstrate the relative merits of the ‘origin-destination approach’ implemented in the PCT and the ‘spatial network’ approach implemented in the open source sDNA software (Chan and Cooper 2019).
 We do so using reproducible methods and open access input data to encourage others to employ the techniques in other areas to support evidence-based interventions to enable cycling uptake and as a basis for future research and development.

 # 2 Study area and input data